Protein Chia Pudding

 • ½ teaspoon ground cinnamon optional

-• Optional toppings mini chocolate chips,shaved dark chocolate, fruit or berries, nut butter, dried coconut, whipped cream or coconut cream
+• Optional toppings mini chocolate chips, shaved dark chocolate, fresh berries, nut butter, dried coconut, whipped cream or coconut cream, granola, sliced bananas

 Instructions

 • Add the milk, maple syrup, and Greek yogurt to a glass jar with a lid.
-Screw on the lid firmly and shake until well combined.
-Note: You can also whisk in a small mixing bowl.
+Shake firmly until well combined.
+(Or whisk in a small mixing bowl.)

-• Add the protein powder, chia seeds, and ground cinnamon (if using).
-Screw the lid back on and shake firmly until well combined.
+• Add the protein powder, chia seeds, and cinnamon (if using).
+Seal and shake firmly until combined.

-• Refrigerate the chia seed pudding for 10 minutes.
-Give the pudding a good shake, then refrigerate for 2-3 more hours, or until the seeds are hydrated and have a pudding-like texture.
+• Refrigerate for 10 minutes.
+Shake again, then refrigerate for 2–3 more hours or overnight until thick and spoonable.

 Notes